FPSG-UIUC/micro24-fusemax-artifact/README.md

 ```

 Open the Jupyter Lab in the browser and run `notebooks/figs.ipynb`.
 All figures
 will display in the notebook.
+Expected outputs can be found in Figures 6-12 of
+the paper or in `data/pregenerated/figs/`.

 The installation checks (same as **Step 3**) can also be run via
 `notebooks/check.ipynb`.